 Whether you are an attorney in need of an expert’s opinion or someone whose needs extend into the legal system, KKJ can help.

 KKJ can lend our expertise with psychological, custody and substance abuse evaluations if they are needed in legal proceedings.
-Dr. KKJ has testified in family law cases as a clinical and forensic expert across the state.
+Dr. KKJ has testified in cases as a clinical and forensic expert in North Carolina and Virginia (multiple designations).

 Court Ordered Services Include:

 • Family Law Evaluation Services

 What is the difference between a clinical psychological evaluation and a forensic evaluation?

 Following are several things you should look for in a forensic evaluation:

 1. In all evaluations, psychologists complete a clinical interview with the client.

 While a clinical interview is certainly better than no evaluation by a doctor, it is not a thorough method of assessment as it is purely self-report.

 2. Psychological testing must be used so the bulk of information is not based on the client’s self-report.